 Energy healers often bring energy into the heart center before sending it through the hands.
 The electromagnetic energy at the heart is many times stronger than anywhere else in the body, including the brain.

-If you would like to feel the energy of the 7 chakra centers, move your hands slowly down the front of the body with awareness.
-You will notice that the energy feels much stronger at the heart center.
+To feel the energy of the 7 chakra centers, move your hands slowly down the front of the body with awareness.
+If the heart center is fully open you will notice that the energy feels stronger, or more powerful, than at the other centers.

 The fifth chakra, called the throat chakra or Visuddha resides in the throat area at the third cervical vertebra.
 The thyroid and parathyroid glands, the neck shoulders, arms, hands and hearing are affected by this chakra.
 It represents our creative expressive energy, communication skills or "speaking our truth".